fdg-rp/web-landing/content/0.server-docs/4.administrative/donations-and-subscriptions.md

 Visit our dedicated donations site, https://donate.fatduckgaming.com.
 Note, you'll need to log in with your [Cfx.re account](https://forum.cfx.re/categories).
 Need one?
 Head to the [Cfx.re forums](https://forum.cfx.re/categories) and create an account.

 ![Donations home page](https://cdn.discordapp.com/attachments/565524491841568832/1123069203805655080/image.png)

+## How to Cancel Subscriptions

+To cancel your Tebex subscription(s), check out the [Cancel Tebex Subscription guide](/server-docs/troubleshooting/cancel-tebex-subscription).